Stop! Your Lease Extension in Deal Could Be FREE

 An extended lease has roughly the same value as a freehold

-Leasehold residencies in Deal with in excess of 100 years left on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and maintenance charges warrant it.
+Leasehold residencies in Deal with over one hundred years unexpired on the lease are often referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your home.
+In such circumstances there is often little upside in purchasing the reversionary interest unless savings on ground rent and service charges merit it.

 Lender Requirement